-Plastic has climbed high up the EU agenda in 2018, with the European Commission publishing its plastics strategy in January and a proposal for a directive on single-use plastics in May.
+Plastic has climbed high up the EU agenda with the European Commission publishing its plastics strategy in January and a proposal for a directive on single-use plastics in May.
 Yet the fight for action against harmful, environmentally damaging plastics long precedes this.
 Activist and NGO leader Delphine Lévi Alvarès explains how today’s plastic crisis is about more than litter, and why we need a holistic approach with global solutions to effectively counter it.

 Green European Journal: As coordinator of the global Break Free From Plastic movement and the Rethink Plastic Alliance, can you describe the global picture of the plastics problem today?